imprvhub/multimodal-gesture-recognition/README.md

 - Weighted movement analysis
 - Gesture cooldown system

+### Key Notes
+This project showcases computer vision and gesture recognition techniques.
+The gestures were chosen for their detection reliability and technical suitability, without intent to define or standardize their meanings, acknowledging cultural variations.

+#### Intended Use
+- Research and academic purposes
+- Technical demonstrations
+- Computer vision development

 #### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file in the root directory of this repository for detailed terms and conditions.